poweradmin/poweradmin-docs/docs/installation/remote-setup-guide.md

 PRIVILEGES;
 ```

-2. Configure PowerAdmin to connect to the remote database:
+2. Configure Poweradmin to connect to the remote database:
     - Copy `config/settings.defaults.php` to `config/settings.php`
     - Edit the database connection settings: